pgalbavy/geneos/README.md

 ## Directory Layout

-The Geneos setting or the environment variable `ITRS_HOME` points to the base directory for all subsequent operations.
-The basic layout follows that of the original `gatewayctl` etc. including:
+The `geneos` configuration setting or the environment variable `ITRS_HOME` points to the base directory for all subsequent operations.
+The layout follows that of the original `gatewayctl` etc. including:

 ```
 packages/